 Adding a media directly on a page is quick and simple; great for small numbers of media items.
 If you're working with a large number of media items, we recommend you add them within your include library for better content organization and reusability long term.
 Images and videos in the include library for content reuse are added to pages a little differently but display the same to users.

-Learn more about content reuse.
+Learn more about content reuse in Confluence.

 Create and Update Diagrams